Tennessee State Route 2: Hamilton County

 SR 2 once again intersects I-24 and then US 11/SR 38 (Birmingham Highway).
 SR 38 terminates here while US 11 joins the concurrency.
 They then intersect SR 318 (Old Wauhatchie Pike), which is a short connection to SR 148 and Lookout Mountain and then continues eastward into Chattanooga.
 In Chattanooga, SR 17 (Tennessee Avenue), which also connects to Lookout Mountain and SR 58, enters the concurrency as it becomes Broad Street and travels northeast into downtown.

 In downtown, the concurrency once again intersects I-24 and continues northeast.
-US 64 and US 11 leave the concurrency here while US 41 and SR 17 leave the concurrency after five more blocks.
+US 11 and US 64 leave the concurrency here while US 41 and SR 17 leave the concurrency after five more blocks.
 US 72 terminates at this intersection (West Main Street) while US 76 begins and follows US 41/SR 17 southeast.
 SR 2, still Broad Street and unsigned, continues north for several more blocks and then turns southeast as East Martin Luther King Blvd, at the intersection with SR 316.
 SR 2 then intersects SR 8 (Market Street) immediately afterwards.
-SR 2 then becomes Bailey Avenue and once again becomes concurrent with SR 17 (South Willow Street) and then US 64/US 11 (Dodds Avenue) as SR 17 leaves and proceeds south with US 64/US 11.
+SR 2 then becomes Bailey Avenue and once again becomes concurrent with SR 17 (South Willow Street) and then US 11/US 64 (Dodds Avenue) as SR 17 leaves and proceeds south with US 11/US 64.

-US 64, US 11, and SR 2 go southeast as McCallie Avenue and through the Missionary Ridge Tunnel.
-Coming out of the tunnel, the concurrency becomes Brainard Road, at an intersection with SR 320 (East Brainerd Road), and continues southeast for several blocks.
+US 11, US 64, and SR 2 go southeast as McCallie Avenue and through the Missionary Ridge Tunnel.
+Coming out of the tunnel, the concurrency becomes Brainerd Road, at an intersection with SR 320 (East Brainerd Road), and continues southeast for several blocks.
 It turns northeast and intersects SR 153, then it becomes Lee Highway and continues northeast as it leaves Chattanooga.

-The concurrency briefly overlaps SR 317 (Bonny Oaks Drive) before the highways leave SR 317 (Old Lee Highway) and become concurrent to I-75.
-During this intersection, Tennessee State Route 2 becomes a primary route for the first time.
-The concurrency goes northeast for several miles before US 64, US 11, and SR 2 leave and once again become Lee Highway as they pass through Ooltewah and intersect SR 321 (Main Street/Old Lee Highway).
-The concurrency enters Bradley County and soon intersects US 74/US 64 Bypass/SR 311 (APD-40), a bypass around Cleveland.
+The concurrency briefly overlaps SR 317 (Bonny Oaks Drive) before the highways leave SR 317 (Old Lee Highway) and become concurrent with I-75.
+During this intersection, SR 2 becomes a primary route for the first time.
+The concurrency goes northeast for several miles before US 11, US 64, and SR 2 leave and once again become Lee Highway as they pass through Ooltewah and intersect SR 321 (Main Street/Old Lee Highway).
+The concurrency enters Bradley County a few miles later.